Screening for Urinary Tract Infection (UTI)

 urinary tract infection

 - Urine dip—This test is often done in your doctor’s office.
-A dipstick coated with special chemicals is dipped into the urine sample, and areas on it change color to indicate the presence of blood, pus, bacteria, or other materials.
-This is a very quick, general test.
+A dipstick coated with special chemicals is dipped into the urine sample.
+Areas on it change color to indicate the presence of blood, pus, bacteria, or other materials.
+This is a quick, general test.

-- Microscopic urinalysis—The urine is examined under a microscope for the presence and quantity of such things as red blood cells, white blood cells (pus), bacteria, etc. This is a more accurate way to diagnose a urinary tract infection.
+- Microscopic urinalysis—The urine is examined under a microscope for the presence and quantity of materials such as red blood cells, white blood cells (pus), and bacteria.
+This is a more accurate way to diagnose a urinary tract infection.

 There is no consensus as to whether healthy people should be screened for UTIs.
 At this point, it is common practice to regularly screen pregnant women in their first trimester of pregnancy.
 Some doctors also screen patients with diabetes for UTIs.